panoptic-labs/docs/docs/faq/faq.md

 <details>
 <summary>Why should I sell an option on Panoptic when I can just LP directly on Uniswap?</summary>
 Selling an option on Panoptic has the same before-fees payoff as LPing on Uniswap.
-However, selling an option on Panoptic earns a premium (paid by the option buyer) that is greater than or equal to the swap fees earned by an LP position.
+However, selling an option on Panoptic earns a premium (paid by the option buyer) that is strictly greater than the swap fees earned by an LP position.
+The premium is strictly greater than the swap fees because of the <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/premium#liquidity-spread">liquidity spread</a>.
 </details>

 <details>